How To Know If Your T3 Is Real

 A lot of guys seem to have no idea what they're supposed to “feel” on T3, and the truth is, if you aren't very in tune with your body it can be near impossible to tell if your T3 is legit.

-I know my body fairly well and can tell when T3 is working or not, but I thought I’d get blood work done on the brand’s most recent batch of liquid T3 that I research to show you guys what it looks like when your T3 is 100% legit.
+I know my body fairly well and can tell when T3 is working or not, but I thought I'd get blood work done to show you guys what it looks like when your T3 is 100% legit.

-I also had bloods done several months back on another batch of it and had the exact same results.
+I also had bloods done several months back on another batch of this T3 brand and had the exact same results.

 One thing that should be noted is that here in Canada, they will only test your TSH and T4 levels unless more extensive testing is needed.